-The most common cause of canine hypothyroidism is an autoimmune disorder, where the body’s own immune system mistakenly attacks and destroys the thyroid gland.
-In some cases, it can be caused by a tumor or other disease of the thyroid gland.
+The most common cause of hypothyroidism is an autoimmune disorder, where the body’s own immune system mistakenly attacks and destroys the thyroid gland.
+In some cases, it can be caused by a tumor or other disease of their thyroid gland.

 Symptoms of Canine Hypothyroidism

-Symptoms of hypothyroidism can vary depending on the severity and cause of the disorder, but some common signs include:
+Symptoms of hypothyroidism can vary depending on the severity and cause of their disorder, but some common signs include:

 - Weight gain

 - Hair loss